Our Mission Statement:

-The Wolcott Public Library offers our patrons access to computers which are connected to the Internet.
-Due to the high volume of usage, the amount of time that patrons can use these computers is metered.
+The Wolcott Public Library offers our patrons access to public computers which are connected to the Internet.
+The amount of time that patrons can use these computers is limited.
 This is to insure that all of our patrons have equal access.

 If so, then sign up for Books For Babies!!!

 Fill out a short form with your name, phone number and due date.
 Up to 3 months after your child is born you may come to Wolcott Library and pick up your gift packet.